Meeds-io/whitepaper/intl/zh/2-deeds.md

 The “mintium” model is the first of a kind - it goes further than the traditional freemium one, as not only the services are free to use but both the organizations and their users are rewarded for using them.

 ## 2.7.
-2.7.
-2.7.
 Cities and governance

 In the WoM, Deeds will be generated gradually inside virtual cities.
 Only the first city will exist from the start.
 The others will be built gradually, one after the other.
 In the entire WoM, there will ever only be 7 cities, each including a fixed number of Deeds of each type.
 Only the first city will exist from the start.
 The others will be built gradually, one after the other.
-In the entire WoM, there will ever only be 7 cities, each including a fixed number of Deeds of each type.
-Only the first city will exist from the start.
-The others will be built gradually, one after the other.
-In the entire WoM, there will ever only be 7 cities, each including a fixed number of Deeds of each type.

 A city will be considered complete, once all of its Deeds have been minted.
 Then, the minting of each new city will start $2^n$ months after the last Deed of the $n-1$ city was minted.